Cloud Storage Comparison – The Best Cloud Services

 In the free-, as well as the pro-version, data on your computer will be synchronized automatically so they are always available.
 On your mobile device, you can choose which files you want to synchronize.
 Otherwise your phone’s memory could be used up pretty quick.
 If you are mostly storing text files, the free storage of Dropbox will most likely be enough.
 Dropbox also uses a distinction between the source of a synchronization to determine the maximum file size.
 Without making use of the Dropbox client or app, the file size is limited to 10 GB – however, there is no such limitation when the client or app is being used to synchronize a file.

 In combination with a secure zero knowledge end-to-end encryption, with an encryption software like Boxcryptor, Dropbox is our favorite for the private use of the cloud.

-If you need a lot of storage and are looking for a cheap solution, Dropbox or Google Drive are our recommendation.
+If you need a lot of storage and are looking for a cheap solution, Google Drive, Box, or Yandex.Disk are our recommendation.
 Those cloud providers offer all the features that you need for private use.
-If you are already a customer of Amazon prime and you mainly want to store pictures, you should stick with Amazon Cloud Drive, because there will be no extra-cost for you to store your photos.
 For those who already bought or plan on buying Microsoft Office 365, use Microsoft OneDrive, because you get 1 TB of storage for free.

 If you want to choose one of the popular cloud storage solutions, described above, consider protecting your data with the independent zero-knowledge end-to-end encryption of Boxcryptor.
 By doing so, you detach the protection of your private data from its' storage location.
 Furthermore, will no one other than you be able to decipher your data - this is ensured by Boxcryptor’s zero-knowledge standard.